VLOOKUP Function Examples in Excel

-Step 3: Place the data correctly to lookup the data in the function what to lookup exactly by giving all the arguments correctly in the cell where the formula is present.
+- Step 3: Place the data correctly to lookup the data in the function of what to lookup exactly by giving all the arguments correctly in the cell where the formula is present.

 Now we will see the arguments one by one given in the function.

-Step 4: the first argument is the lookup value.
+- Step 4: the first argument is the lookup value.
 This is the main argument in the function.
-What to look in the table or what to search in the table.
+What to look at the table or what to search in the table.

-Step 5: Next step is to give the lookup table correctly.
-The Lookup table is the one where lookup value is to be searched in the column.
+- Step 5: The next step is to give the lookup table correctly.
+The Lookup table in excel is the one where the lookup value is to be searched in the column.

-Step 6: Now the Column index is given; the column index is the argument where the index number of the column we are looking is given.
+- Step 6: Now, the Column index is given; the column index is the argument where the index number of the column we are looking for is given.

-Step 7: This is the last step in the process.
+- Step 7: This is the last step in the process.
 We need to give Boolean character true or false.
-Here true is for the appropriate match and False is for the exact match.
-In the appropriate match, the Data will be matched as per the arguments appropriately i.e.., if the data contains more than one word in it then only first word will be looked up.
-For an exact match, all the words in the data are matched and then only one field will be given after the exact match case is done.
+Here true is for the appropriate match, and False is for the exact match.
+In the appropriate match, the Data will be matched as per the arguments appropriately .e.., if the data contains more than one word in it, then only the first word will be looked up.
+For an exact match, all the words in the data are matched, and then only one field will be given after the exact match case is done.